node-red/node-red.github.io/docs/api/ui/treeList/index.md

 __Since 0.20.0__

-An list for displaying tree-structured data.
+A list for displaying tree-structured data.
 This was added in 0.20.0 and has quite a minimal functionality.

 <div class="widget">
     <div class="col-4-12">